theGreenJedi/How-to-Code-Systematic-Program-Design/README.md

 How to represent linear and hierarchical information as data.
 Designing functions to operate on such data.

-In part 3 of the How to Code – Systematic Program Design series, you will design programs that even experienced developers would find challenging.
+Part 3 of the How to Code – Systematic Program Design series, you will design programs that even experienced developers would find challenging.
 The design method you have been learning since How To Code - Systematic Program Design Part 1 will really deliver here, because you will be able to crank out these programs with relative ease.

 By learning how to capture common data and control structures using abstraction, your programs will get shorter and better tested.